Chapter 16: Inside Riedel

 The girl sits on the edge of the bathtub in pajamas with horses on them, and his hands work the brush through the tangles with a patience that is practiced and precise and belongs to a man who has done this a thousand times.
 She winces when the brush catches.
 He eases.
 His voice says, “Almost done, sweetheart,” and the voice is warm and even and Hank knows this voice — knows it the way he knows load-bearing walls, from the inside, by what they carry.

 James Riedel finishes his daughter’s hair and ties it back with a purple elastic.
-She turns and wraps her arms around his neck, and the hug is full and trusting and given with the unguarded weight of a child who has never had a reason to hold back, and Riedel’s arms close around her and Hank feels it — the warmth, the solidity, the love that is not performed but structural, built into the man’s foundation the way rebar is built into concrete.
+She turns and wraps her arms around his neck, and the hug is full and trusting and given with the unguarded weight of a child who has never had a reason to hold back.
+Riedel’s arms close around her.
+Hank feels the warmth, the solidity, the love that is not performed but built into the man’s foundation the way rebar is built into concrete.
+The girl smells like strawberry shampoo and toothpaste and the specific animal warmth of a child at the end of the day.
+Riedel breathes it in.

 Then the wall.

 He feels it the way he’d feel a shear plane in a building — the clean division where one material ends and another begins.
 A boundary.
 Engineered.
-Riedel sets his daughter down, kisses her forehead, walks down the hallway past the photographs — team photos, church picnic, the family at the Aerial Lift Bridge — and the man who descends the stairs is the same man and is not the same man.
+Riedel sets his daughter down, kisses her forehead, walks down the hallway past the photographs and the man who descends the stairs is the same man and is not the same man.

-The compartmentalization is perfect.
-Separated.
+The compartmentalization is not effort.
+That is the thing.
+There is no suppression, no clenching, no cost visible anywhere in the body.
 Two rooms in the same building with a firewall between them, and each room is complete — furnished, inhabited, real.
 The father upstairs is not pretending.
 The man at the laptop is not pretending.
 They are both real, and the wall between them is the realest thing in the house.

-His pulse jumped — irregular, arrhythmic.
-His hands — Riedel’s hands — went still on the keyboard, and Hank felt the callus ridge of his scarred thumb pressed against keys that were organizing the transport of children.
-His stomach clenched.
-Something lower than nausea.
-The recognition that lived in the body before the mind could name it.
+Hank’s own architecture shudders inside Riedel’s.
+His pulse jumps — irregular, arrhythmic.
+His hands — Riedel’s hands — go still on the keyboard, and the rough pad of his thumb presses against keys that are organizing the transport of children, and his stomach clenches with something lower than nausea.
+The recognition lives in the body before the mind can name it.

+He has stood behind this wall.
+He has lived behind this wall.
 The badge is real.
 The father is real.
-Hank built his wall to survive grief.
-Riedel built his to traffic children while brushing his daughter’s hair with gentle hands, and the architecture is the same, and Hank is inside it, and understanding is the worst thing that has ever happened to him in someone else’s body.
+Twenty-three years on the force and the Distinguished Service Medal are real.
+The wall is the same architecture — and understanding is the worst thing that has ever happened to him in someone else’s body.

 Riedel closes the laptop.
 Goes back upstairs.
 His daughter is in bed.
 He pulls the covers to her chin and his hand lingers on her cheek, and the tenderness is real, and the wall holds, and Hank cannot breathe.

-The motel room.
-Proctor.
-The heater rattling its dust-smell into the dark.
+The low whine — the one the dog saved for the worst ones — threaded through the dark of the motel room, and Maren was already turning before her eyes opened.
+The heater rattled its dust-smell into the air.
 Lake Superior somewhere beyond the thin walls, vast and indifferent.

 “Riedel,” he said.
 His voice sounded like it had been scraped against something.
 “I was inside him.”